2010 Toyota Tundra Interior

-The 2010 Toyota Tundra gets praise for the sixe of its interior, but the materials quality leave a lot to be desired.
+The 2010 Toyota Tundra gets praise for the straight-forward layout of its interior, but the materials quality leaves a lot to be desired.
 Still, some reviewers say the interior is appropriate for a vehicle that is supposed to be about getting down to work.

 - "The Tundra Limited lacks some of the essence of luxury found in the new Dodge and Ford trucks" -- PickupTrucks.com